rzzzwilson/logger/README.md

 ```

 Note that we no longer see logging at levels below WARN.
 This includes the
 three header lines that are logged at the DEBUG level.
+The log() call at line
+9 of the **test_log.py** file does log as a basic log() call logs at the logging
+default level, so always logs.
+We **don't** see logging at the DEBUG and INFO
+levels.